01 November 2023

 Cannibal Holocaust is undeniably an exploitation movie—from a cycle of cannibal-themed Italian horror films that began with Man from Deep River (Il paese del sesso selvaggio)—though it transcends that reputation with its critique of the mondo documentary subgenre.
 As discussed in Killing for Culture, mondo films mutated from the relatively mild Mondo Cane to violent ‘shockumentaries’, a trend that Cannibal Holocaust both condemns and exploits.

 Surprisingly, the film has been available uncut on DVD in Thailand for more than twenty years, prior to the introduction of the rating system.
 (As noted in Thai Cinema Uncensored, Thai film censors are concerned far more with politics and religion than with violence.)
-It was shown at Bangkok’s Jam Café in 2015, and a screening at Thammasat University was planned in 2020, though this was cancelled due to the coronavirus lockdown.
+It was shown at Jam in Bangkok in 2015, and a screening at Thammasat University was planned in 2020, though this was cancelled due to the coronavirus lockdown.

 Cannibal Holocaust is not the only film whose title sequence has been mangled on blu-ray.
 All standard blu-ray releases of Ingmar Bergman’s classic The Seventh Seal (Det sjunde inseglet) feature a Swedish title screen with a missing word: “SJUNDE INSEGLET”.
 (The definite article “DET” has been omitted; 4k UHD blu-ray releases are unaffected.)